How to reduce stress: 6 tips for new mums

 Chika is the founder of Wa Yoga (Wa is a Japanese word meaning harmony).
 She is a Yoga Australia registered teacher, student of yoga for 12 years, teaching yoga & mindfulness for the last 6 years and mum to a 4-year old daughter.
 She specialises in offering online courses and memberships for mothers of young children and young families.
 She has a gentle approach to teaching yoga and her classes are always infused with mindfulness, reminding people to slow down and come back to the present moment.
 Her mission is to inspire and motivate other mums to start incorporating yoga & mindfulness into their daily self-care ritual.

 She is also a creator of Mindful Mama Membership, the online membership for mothers who aspire to embrace mindful, creative, earth-friendly living.
-The next enrolment period for Mindful Mama is late September.
+The next enrolment period for Mindful Mama is not until 2021.
 If you'd love to be the first one to find out full details of the membership and receive early bird bonuses, send an email email@example.com